 Non-Abrasive Bowl Brush or Sponge

 The only other thing you’ll need to clean your RV toilet is a non-abrasive bowl brush or sponge.
-Really, any bowl brush will work as long as it’s soft bristle.
+Really, any bowl brush will work as long as it’s a soft-bristle brush.
 And if you use a sponge, be sure it’s non-abrasive and won’t scratch the toilet bowl.

 If you’re looking for ideas for a stylish and safe toilet bowl brush, check out this brush with soft silicone bristles (that are super easy to clean) and a heavy-duty aluminum handle.